 Data platforms encompass a range if elements required to support the data management cycle.
 The prerequisites for efficient data management are numerous and involve data warehousing, data architecture, data analysis, data sharing and security.

-ELEMENTS OF DATA PLATFORMS
+ELEMENTS OF A DATA PLATFORM

 Data platforms include data storage, servers and data architecture.
 Beyond that, there's data ingestion needs, data consolidation and the ETL process.

 Businesses regularly face challenges with data management, including the unification of disparate data types housed in various silos, data lakes and on-premise servers.

 The goal of a data platform is to deliver real-time business insights through analytics in a cost-efficient, scalable and secure manner.
 Today's most efficient platforms can housed across disparate geographies and in cross-cloud (or multi-cloud) environments to meet unique local or line-of-business requirements andto strenghten business continuity plans.
 They deliver a built-for-the-cloud SaaS-based solution.

 Businesses seek a system provides a one-stop destination.
 A key element of that outcome entails unifying diverse data, including structured and semi-structured data.

 Once the data has been accurately transferred to the destination database -- a process that should never be taken for granted -- data analysis can begin.